Xarelto Lawsuit Information for Blood Thinner Patients

 - lowering blood clot risks for hip or knee replacement surgery patients

-Xarelto suffered an early backlash from the FDA in June 2013 due to “misleading claims” about the drug’s efficacy and associated risks.
+Xarelto suffered some June 2013 backlash from the FDA due to “misleading claims” about the drug’s efficacy and associated risks.
 In fact, the FDA’s letter warns J&J about minimizing Xarelto’s risks in a 2013 ad found in WebMD magazine.
 One year later, Ruth E. McGowan filed the first wrongful death Xarelto lawsuit on behalf of her father, Thomas C. Dunkley.
 Since 2014, Xarelto claims across the U.S. were centralized into a class-action lawsuit overseen by Louisiana Judge Eldon E. Fallon.
 Serious Xarelto side effects include uncontrolled internal bleeding, pulmonary embolism, deep vein thrombosis — and in some cases, even death.
 At 17.5% of the U.S. prescription blood thinner market in 2015, Xarelto’s the most popular new wave anticoagulant medication.
 Unfortunately, there’s currently no known Xarelto reversal agent available.
 As a result, uncontrolled bleeding episodes can be fatal for Xarelto patients.

 Xarelto Lawsuit Information: Allegations Similar to Eliquis, Pradaxa Claims